adobe/elixir-styler/README.md

 # Styler

-Styler is an Elixir formatter plugin that's a combination of `mix format` and `mix credo`, but instead of _telling_ you what's wrong, it just fixes the code for you to fit its style rules.
+Styler is an Elixir formatter plugin that goes beyond formatting by rewriting your code for consistency, readability, and optimization.

 ## Features